 Here are ten ready-to-use prompts.
 Copy, adapt the year group and subject, and use.

-• Weekly starter pack: "Create 5 retrieval practise starters for Year [X] [Subject] on [Topic].
+• Weekly starter pack: "Create 5 retrieval practice starters for Year [X] [Subject] on [Topic].
 Each starter should have 5 questions: 2 from the last lesson, 2 from last week, and 1 from last term."

 • Knowledge organiser: "Create a knowledge organiser for Year [X] [Subject] on [Topic].
 Include: key vocabulary with definitions, key facts, key people/dates, and a diagram or model."